eDiscovery

 Start with a Matter-Specific Privilege Protocol

-A privilege protocol should define relevant custodians, attorney domains, law firm names, in-house counsel roles, key dates, subject matter boundaries, and common privilege indicators.
-Reviewers need more than a keyword list.
-They need a working theory of what privilege looks like in the matter.
+A privilege protocol should define relevant custodians, attorney domains, law firm names, in-house counsel roles, key dates, subject matter boundaries, and common privilege indicators for this specific matter.
+Reviewers need more than a keyword list — they need a working theory of what privilege looks like in the facts in front of them.
+Generic guidance produces generic results.

 Use Technology as a Detection Layer

-Search terms, email threading, domain detection, near-duplicate analysis, and AI-assisted classification can identify likely privileged material.
-These tools improve speed, but they do not replace reviewer judgment.
-Context remains critical, especially in mixed business and legal communications.
+Search terms, email threading, domain detection, near-duplicate analysis, and AI-assisted classification can identify likely privileged material and improve review speed significantly.
+These tools help identify potentially privileged material, but they cannot replace legal judgment.
+Context matters enormously in privilege review — especially in mixed business and legal communications where the line isn't always obvious.

 Escalate Ambiguous Documents

-A mature workflow tells reviewers when not to decide alone.
-Mixed-purpose emails, copied counsel, draft agreements, investigation notes, and board communications often require second-level review.
-Escalation is not inefficiency.
-It is risk control.
+A mature privilege workflow tells reviewers exactly when not to decide alone.
+Mixed-purpose emails, copied counsel, draft agreements, investigation notes, and board communications often sit in genuinely ambiguous territory.
+Escalation in those cases isn't inefficiency — it's the only responsible answer.
+The alternative is a reviewer making a call they're not qualified to make, under time pressure, with no record of why.

 Sample and Validate Before Production

 Before production, privilege calls should be sampled and tested.
-Quality control can identify over-designation, under-designation, missing log fields, inconsistent rationale, and redaction errors.
-A defensible privilege process is one that can be explained after the fact.
+QC should be looking for over-designation, under-designation, missing log fields, inconsistent rationale, and redaction errors.
+A privilege process that isn't tested before production leaves too much to chance.
+Sampling is what turns hope into evidence.